Trucking company LME abruptly shuts down

 KCCI reports LME employees learned of the company’s closure during a meeting Thursday and managers were unsure if the workers would be paid.

-Viewers with loved ones employed at the LME terminal in Rock Island tell KWQC employees there were scheduled to be paid Friday but did not receive paychecks.
+Viewers with loved ones employed at the LME terminal in Rock Island tell KWQC that employees there were scheduled to be paid Friday but did not receive paychecks.

+One viewer says her boyfriend put in a full day's work at the Rock Island terminal Thursday only to learn Thursday night the company had ceased operations.